-Five Year Warranties do not cover woodworking (WW) products used for commercial, industrial or educational purposes.
-Woodworking products with Five Year Warranties that are used for commercial, industrial or education purposes revert to a One Year Warranty.
+Five Year and Lifetime Warranties do not cover products used for commercial, industrial or educational purposes.
+Products with Five Year or Lifetime Warranties that are used for commercial, industrial or education purposes revert to a One Year Warranty.
 This warranty does not cover defects due directly or indirectly to misuse, abuse, negligence or accidents, normal wear-and-tear, improper repair or alterations, or lack of maintenance.